Features

 • Powerful charts when running back-tests in a Jupyter Notebook

-• Support for many back-testing approaches, like for walk-forwards and random samples
+• Support for many back-testing approaches, like for walk-forwards and Monte Carlo

 • Pluggable metrics you can use to see how a strategy is performing

-• An advanced simulated broker for back-testing and live-testing that can handle both basic and advanced order types
+• An advanced simulated broker for back-testing and live-testing that supports both basic and advanced order types

 • Integration with 3rd party brokers and data providers